GordonCox/gc9a01a_driver/README.md

 GC9A01A Display Driver
 ======================

 This crate provides a driver for the GC9A01A display, enabling basic operations such as initialization, clearing the screen, setting pixels, drawing images, and displaying buffers.
 The driver is built using the `embedded-hal` and `embedded-graphics` crates to ensure compatibility with various embedded platforms.
+The crate has been updated to accommodate the latest versions of `embedded-hal` and `embedded-graphics`.

+### New in Version 1.0.0

+With the release of **version 1.0.0**, the crate now includes support for the updated **embedded-hal 1.0.0** and **embedded-graphics 0.8.1**.
+This update ensures better compatibility and performance for modern embedded projects.

+**Key changes:**

+-   **embedded-hal**: Now uses version `1.0.0`, which introduces new traits and API changes for hardware abstraction.
+-   **embedded-graphics**: Updated to `0.8.1`, providing improved rendering capabilities and API adjustments for embedded graphics.

+toml

+Copy code

+`[dependencies]
+embedded-hal = { version = "1.0.0" }
+embedded-graphics = { version = "0.8.1" }`

+### Legacy Support in Version 0.3.2

+For projects that still rely on the older version of the crate, **version 0.3.2** continues to provide compatibility with **embedded-hal 0.2** and **embedded-graphics 0.7.1**.
+This is useful for maintaining projects that use older libraries or hardware.

+toml

+Copy code

+`[dependencies]
+embedded-hal = { version = "0.2" }
+embedded-graphics = { version = "0.7.1" }`

+### Upgrade Instructions

+To upgrade from version 0.3.2 to 1.0.0, you'll need to adjust your project's dependencies and refactor the code to account for any API changes in the dependencies, especially with embedded-hal.

 Features
 --------